 Gary Richardson

 Gary Richardson hails from Cornwall and has been living in the Stirling area since 2004.
 In the past, Gary worked permanently from home as a project manager for a software company.
 These days, he has more time to spend on community projects, the house and garden, all of which he enjoys.
 Gary has been working with the other volunteers on Thornhill Views for a few years and lately, with the village Paths Group.
-This led to him to become a TCT Trustee in late 2020; like the other Trustees, he is very excited about the possibilities which Thornhill Futures might present.
+This led to him to become a TDT Trustee in late 2020; like the other Trustees, he is very excited about the possibilities which Thornhill Futures might present.
 Gary, his husband and Bertie the Border Terrier love to be in the garden or out and about and particularly like trips away in their touring caravan during the summertime (or “BCT” (British Caravanning Time), as he likes to call it!

 Kate Sankey